beckn/developer-docs/content/APIReference/BecknGatewayAppSide.md

 ---
-title: "Beckn Gateway App Side API"
+title: "Beckn Gateway - App API"
 metaTitle: "Developer Documentation"
 metaDescription: "Beckn Mobility is a set of open API specifications that work as an open protocol for integrated mobility."
 ---